peteretelej/tree/README.md

 ### Download Binaries

-Binaries for various platforms are available on the [Releases Page](https://github.com/peteretelej/tree/releases) (Windows, MacOS, Linux).
+Ready to use binaries for various platforms are available on the [Releases Page](https://github.com/peteretelej/tree/releases) (Windows, MacOS, Linux).
+- Download and unzip for your plaform
+- If placing in $PATH, you can rename it to avoid confusing with any other `tree` binaries

 ### Build from Source